Earn credits toward your degree and gain career experience while exploring the beautiful islands in the Bocas del Toro Province of Panama.

 Students earn 6 to 7 credits through internship and optional language program

 Participate in a 6 credit internship or a 3 credit internship with a 4 credit Spanish language course.
-Enjoy small classes and individualized internship opportunities in a variety of fields including teaching, wildlife conservation, sustainability, ecotourism, business, and more.
+Enjoy small classes and individualized internship opportunities in a variety of fields including healthcare, sustainability, teaching, wildlife conservation, ecotourism, business, and more.
+The Summer Internships in Panama program is 8 weeks.

 Participate in a 6 credit internship and internship course.